Eunicken/AccountChain/README.md

                     bookKKToppharm(pointRecordList[i].pharmacyID, - int(pointRecordList[i].pointValue), pointRecordList[i].taxCategory);
                     break;
                 } else if (compareStrings(pointRecordList[i].status,"Active") && pointRecordList[i].point > _point) {
-                // In case, that one point record has more than 500 points (or more than the remaining points required to issue a voucher).
+                // In case, that one point record has more than needed points.
 Only part of the points from this record is
-                // converted to voucher and the remaining points are stored as a new point record at the end of pointRecordList. pointRecordList[pointRecordList.length] = pointRecordList[i];
+                // converted to the voucher and the remaining points are stored as a new point record at the end of pointRecordList.
+	        // The loop stops.
+                    pointRecordList[pointRecordList.length] = pointRecordList[i];
                     pointRecordList[pointRecordList.length].point = pointRecordList[i].point - _point;
                     pointRecordList[pointRecordList.length].statusChangeTime = block.timestamp;